-When dealing with cloud-based office productivity applications (documents and spreadsheets), the main contenders are obvious: Apple iWork Google Docs, Apps, Drive,, GSuite Microsoft Office365 While Apple's offering is relatively unknown (little noted, therefore little discussed), the real sleeper is Amazon's WorkDocs and WorkMail The Kit and the Kaboodle The main issue that I experience (with […]
+When dealing with cloud-based office productivity applications (documents and spreadsheets), the main contenders are obvious: Apple iWork Google Docs, Apps, Drive, GSuite Microsoft Office365 While Apple's offering is relatively unknown (little noted, therefore little discussed), the real sleeper is Amazon's WorkDocs and WorkMail The Kit and the Kaboodle Here I will deal only with Google […]

 Earth Class Mail Sucks I was a customer for about 4 years of Earth Class Mail, starting in 2008.
 Besides very poor service, they nearly tripled their charges over that time (and this was a few years ago, I imagine it is worse now).
 Even simple requests to improve the service are met with thankful […]

 A social media style guide is only necessary in a narrow technical sense, as much of what the other style guides include applies to external / public communication, of which social media is a mere element.
 However, it is always useful to have particular protocols and concrete guidelines so there is no confusion.